Kaesarou/wotif/README.md

 This guide is for the Wotif core module.

-Wotif core Maven package is in its Alfa version and it is only available on github for now.
+Wotif core Maven package is in its Alpha version and it is only available on github for now.
 To see how configure Apache Maven for use with GitHub Packages visit [this page.](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-apache-maven-for-use-with-github-packages)

 ### Get Wotif Core conditions